Close Menu

 Elaborative rehearsal is a study technique that involves connecting new information to existing knowledge.
 The idea behind elaborative rehearsal is that by relating new information to something you already know, you’re more likely to remember it long-term.
 This technique is particularly effective for material that is abstract or difficult to understand.

 To use elaborative rehearsal, start by identifying the key concepts or ideas in the material you’re trying to learn.
-Then, try to relate those concepts to something you already know.
+Then, try to relate those concepts to something you already know to retain information more effectively.
 For example, if you’re trying to learn about the water cycle, you might relate it to the way water moves through a plumbing system.
 By making these connections, you’re more likely to remember the new information long-term.

 Another way to use elaborative rehearsal is to create analogies or metaphors that help you understand the material better.
 For example, if you’re trying to learn about the structure of an atom, you might compare it to a solar system, with the nucleus as the sun and the electrons as the planets orbiting around it.
 By creating these visual or conceptual connections, you’re more likely to remember the material long-term.